You will find here:

 - Measure and pour your own doses of G. Don’t allow anyone to do it for you.
 It’s not rude not to accept it, it’s actually very wise, and you know it’s not difficult to say that you are used to serving your own G.

-- Sometimes these overdoses happen because G is mixed with lubricant and administrated anally without us knowing.
+- Sometimes these overdoses happen because G is mixed with lubricant and administered anally without us knowing.
 We just think it’s normal lube and we use it because we are going to have anal sex, but it might be that the person who you are with is actually using a ready-made tampered mix.
 It’s important to be aware of this, and having your own lubricant or using individual lubricant sachets that you open and use as and when you need it are less easily tampered with.

 - You can be overdosed through booty bumping.
-You might think that the content of the barrel is water with Tina, or Mephedrone, etc, and some people might mix the water, or even lube, with G. This is happening, so if you are booty bumping, make sure you know what the barrel has inside before you allowing anyone to do it.
+You might think that the content of the barrel is water with Tina, or Mephedrone, etc, and some people might mix the water, or even lube, with G. This is happening, so if you are booty bumping, make sure you know what the barrel has inside before allowing anyone to do it.

 3: HARM REDUCTION AND SLAMMING